lixinW/ship-hats-docs/ship-hats-tools.md

 The following section provides list of tools for each stage in CI/CD pipeline offered under **SHIP-HATS**.

-!> **Important:** The instance of tools available in SHIP-HATS 2.0 remains the same as SHIP-HATS 1.0.
+!> **Important:** The instance of tools available in SHIP-HATS 2.0 remains the same as SHIP-HATS 1.0 (Confluence, Jira, Nexus, IQ, Nexus Repository, pCloudy, SonarQube).

 |Stage|GitLab Native|Alternative Tool|